zenobi-us/zenobi-us/content/posts/2018-05-24-how-i-use-npm.md

 - changelog needs to be generated.
 - a build needs to be made.
 - you might also want to run tests here.
-- new files need to be commited.
+- new files need to be committed.
 - and finally new commits pushed.

 So running `$ npm run release` triggers the following chain: